Distribution free MMD tests for model selection with estimated parameters: Non-degenerate MMD-based tests for model selection

-In the case of two competing models $\Mc_1$ and $\Mc_2$ for $P$, one may conduct a model comparison based on the difference $\mmd^2(P_\as,P)-\mmd^2(P_\bs,P)$ to judge which family of probability distributions is closest to the true underlying model $P$.
-The idea of testing the null hypothesis $\mmd^2(P_\as,P)=\mmd^2(P_\bs,P)$ based on $\sqrt{n}\big\{ \hmmd(P_\as,P)-\hmmd(P_\bs,P) \big\}$ was first proposed by \cite{bounliphone2016test}.
-However, \cite{bounliphone2016test} only considered fixed competing probability distributions and excluded the ``degenerate'' situation $P_\as=P=P_\bs$.
-In the case of parametric models for $P$, some parameter estimates $\an$ and $\bn$ of $\as$ and $\bs$ are usually obtained from $(X_1,X_2,\ldots,X_n)$.
-Again, the framework of \cite{bounliphone2016test} requires access to independent i.i.d.\ samples from $P_\an$ and $P_\bn$, which also need to be independent of the sample from $P$.
-Obviously, this is impossible when $\an$ and $\bn$ are estimated on the $P$-sample $(X_i)_{i=1,\ldots,n}$~\footnote{Note that estimation of $\an$ and $\bn$ on separate hold-out set from another $P$-sample does not resolve the issue, since the samples from $P_\an$ and $P_\bn$ are inherently dependent due to the common dependence w.r.t. the estimated parameters.}.
+In the case of two competing models $\Mc_1$ and $\Mc_2$ for $P$, one may conduct a model comparison based on the difference $\mmd^2(P_\as,P)-\mmd^2(Q_\bs,P)$, for two pseudo-true values $\as$ and $\bs$, to judge which family of probability measures is closest to the true underlying model $P$.
+The idea of testing the null hypothesis $\mmd(P_\as,P)=\mmd(Q_\bs,P)$ based on $\sqrt{n}\big\{ \hmmd(P_\as,P)-\hmmd(Q_\bs,P) \big\}$ was first proposed by \cite{bounliphone2016test}.
+However, the latter authors only considered fixed competing probability measures and excluded the ``degenerate'' situation $P_\as=P=Q_\bs$.
+In the case of parametric models for $P$, some estimates $\an$ and $\bn$ of $\as$ and $\bs$ are usually obtained from $(X_1,X_2,\ldots,X_n)$.
+Again, the framework of \cite{bounliphone2016test} requires access to independent i.i.d.\ samples from $P_\an$ and $Q_\bn$, which also need to be independent of the sample from $P$.
+Obviously, this is impossible when $\an$ and $\bn$ are evaluated on the sample $(X_i)_{i=1,\ldots,n}$.
+Note that estimation of $\an$ and $\bn$ on separate hold-out sets from another $P$-sample does not resolve the issue, since the samples from $P_\an$ and $Q_\bn$ are inherently dependent due to the common dependence w.r.t. the estimated parameters.
 Therefore, a direct application of the test statistic proposed in \cite{bounliphone2016test} to model comparison problems is not mathematically justified.
-Moreover, since it has to be excluded that $P=P_\as=P_\bs$, their test is not applicable to every modeling problem, since the assumption $P=P_\as=P_\bs$ may be reasonable for some competing Machine Learning models such as MMD GANs \cite{li2015generative,dziugaite2015}.
+Moreover, since it has to be excluded that $P=P_\as=Q_\bs$, their test is not applicable to every modeling problem as the assumption $P=P_\as=Q_\bs$ may be reasonable for some competing generative machine learning models such as MMD GANs \citep{li2015generative,dziugaite2015}.